RalphJade/SkillSync/README.md

-# SkillSync AI: O*NET Career Matcher 🎯
+# SkillSync AI: An AI-Based Job Recommendation System 🎯

 A University of Southern Mindanao project that uses Machine Learning to match users to careers based on the O*NET database.